Natural Laxative Foods: Compare with drug store laxatives!

 Prunes are also rich in insoluble fiber content.
 Therefore, it is best for digestive health.
 It prevents and eases constipation.

 There is a study that compares the use of dried plums and psyllium for constipation.
 Chronic constipation patients were given 6 grams of dried prunes every day.
-This group showed a notable stool frequency than the other group.
-The study concludes prunes are more effective and safer in treating constipation (4).
+This group showed a higher stool frequency than the other group.
+The study concludes that prunes are more effective and safer in treating constipation (4).

-Prunes work really as a natural laxative for mild and moderate constipation.
-It’s a great first line of therapy for constipationChia Seeds Natural Laxative Effect
+Prunes work really well as a natural laxative for mild and moderate constipation.
+It’s a great first line of therapy for constipation.

-This oval, gray with black and white spots seed has magical health benefits.
+This oval, gray, with black and white spots, seed has magical health benefits.
 Chia seeds are rich in substances that are good for our health.
 One of the main substances is insoluble dietary fiber.

 An ounce (28 grams) of chia seeds contains 10 grams of dietary fiber (5).

 Dietary fiber plays a major role in maintaining good digestive health.
-It regulates bowel movements too.
+It regulates bowel movements, too.
 It cures and prevents constipation.

 Chia seeds absorb water from the digestive tract and form a gel-like substance.
 The gel-like substance then moist the stool.
 That makes it easy for stool to pass through the intestine for removal.